pygsuite/pygsuite/docs/quickstart/auth.md

 ### Getting Authentication

-Any of the google tutorial flows will generate a 'credentials.json' file for you to save.
+Any of the google tutorial flows will generate a JSON credential file for you to save.

 This token identifies an 'oauth identity' from your project, which you can then authorize to access your APIs.